ibm-cloud-docs/watsonxdata/prov_spk_engine.md

 6. Click **Create**.
 The engine is provisioned and is displayed in the **Infrastructure Manager** page.

+To submit Spark applications using native Spark engine, see [Submitting a Spark application](/docs/watsonxdata?topic=group=submitting-spark-application-by-using-native-spark-engine).

 ## Related API
 {: #spark_api}